The Best Marvel (MCU) Movie To Worst, Ranked

 With Doctor Strange Marvel once again relied on its tried and tested combination of wit and spectacle, though the movie sets itself a cut above the others with what are undoubtedly some the best visual effects in any MCU title.
 Despite being steeped in controversy over having Tilda Swinton cast for the role of the Ancient One – a male Tibetan monk in the comics – the movie was able to exceed expectations on the box office, with the film’s ties to the MCU and Sherlock Holmes actor Benedict Cumberbatch playing the Sorcerer Supreme acting as catalysts.

-While the final movie in the Iron Man trilogy wasn’t the worst of the bunch, it certainly paled in comparison to the original, despite the Living Laser taking on the role of the main antagonist.
+While the final movie in the Iron Man trilogy wasn’t the worst of the bunch, it certainly paled in comparison to the original, with the Living Laser taking on the role of the main antagonist in an unexpected turn that saw the Mandarin turn out to be nothing more than a farce.
 The movie still had decent action sequences, a host of Iron Man suits, and a heart-warming few minutes where Downey’s Tony Stark takes the aid of a youngster to fix his immobilized suit.

 The god of thunder’s MCU debut might have been much closer to the top of this list had it not been for the second half of his first solo escapade.
 The film offers an excellent introduction to the character followed by an equally laudable portion showing the hero’s short stint on Earth as a powerless mortal.
-The movie wasn’t able to build on its momentum, however, with poorly choreographed fights and cheesy one-liners towards the end leaving much to be desired.
+The movie wasn’t able to build on its momentum, however, with poorly choreographed fights and cheesy one-liners in the final act leaving much to be desired.

 While it might not be as spectacular as other MCU titles, The First Avenger does well in its capacity as an origin story.
 It’s a solid movie with an aptly retro feel and great all-round performances.
 The special effects used to thin down Chris Evans for the portion of the film showing a svelte, pre-experiment Steve Rogers too were nothing short of a marvel.